 The players were welcomed by Team Manager Ben Berry and Chief Operating Officer Bob Bowman into the Foundation’s Community Hub, which provides a safe and welcoming area for all kinds of community groups to enjoy a Rhinos matchday from, as well as one of the best seats in the house right on the halfway line at the back of the Tetley’s South Stand.

-Amongst those in attendance were co-captains Declan Jenkinson and Richard Tate- the latter having volunteered to support Leeds Rhinos Foundation’s matchday activity for many years- and Chris Stuart, who was able to meet Burrow and his family to hand over a hand-drawn painting he had created of his rugby league hero during lockdown.
+Amongst those in attendance were co-captains Declan Jenkinson and Richard Tate- the latter having volunteered to support Leeds Rhinos Foundation’s matchday activity for many years- and Jeni Robinson who was able to meet Burrow and his family to hand over a hand-drawn painting she had created of her rugby league hero during lockdown.

 Last weekend the side played in their first full LD Super League festival since the return of the community game in March, when they travelled to Wakefield Trinity for a series of fixtures against fellow Yorkshire teams- including Trinity, Castleford Tigers and York City Knights.